vanus-labs/docs/content/cloud-docs/sink/aws-rds-mysql/setup.md

 ---

-**Perform the following steps to configure your Amazon RDS MySQL Sink:**
+**Perform the following steps to configure your Amazon RDS MySQL Sink**

 ## Step 1: Setup A Mysql server in AWS using RDS